Dual band, dual display HT transceiver. Since its introduction the UV-5R has seen a massive success, thanks to its performance and price.

 Long Live the Magnificent BAOFENG UV-5R!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Baofeng UV-5R.
+We collect prices paid by real hams over the years to help you estimate the value of a used Baofeng UV-5R.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Baofeng UV-5R might be around:
+Based on historic data, today's second-hand price of the Baofeng UV-5R is around: